 The larger firewall design uses dual Internet connections for resilient access to the Internet.
-A separate pair of appliances provides remote-access VPN, allowing additional scalability and operational flexibility.

 Figure 5 - Dual ISP topology

 A good portion of the configuration described in this section is common to both the single and dual ISP designs.
 If a section describes configuration that is only used in one of the designs, this is mentioned in that section.